 Hello, my dear colleagues!
-In the next few short posts, I will share a lot of environmental education activities for young learners I made for my classroom and in various professional development courses.
+In the next few short posts, I will share many environmental education activities for young learners I made for my classroom and in various professional development courses.
 This post features the greenhouse effect in a jar experiment.

 This one is related to greenhouse gases and global warming.

-Since I am a preschool teacher and our native language is not English, we have to use experiments and modeling activities.
+Since I am a preschool teacher and our native language is not English, we must use experiments and modeling activities.
 We also use descriptive videos and infographics.

 Observe the Greenhouse Effect in a Jar Experiment

 - A clear container, such as a jar

 - Watch or clock